complexlogic/rsgain/README.md

 The speed gains offered by multithreaded scanning are significant.
 With `-m 4` or higher, you can typically expect to see a 50-80% reduction in total scan time, depending on your hardware, settings, and library composition.

+#### Skip Files with Existing Tags
+rsgain has an option which will skip files with existing ReplayGain information, invoked by passing `-S` or `--skip-existing`.
+When enabled, rsgain will check whether the given file has a `REPLAYGAIN_TRACK_GAIN` tag, and skip scanning any files that do.
+If album tags are enabled, the files in the list will be judged collectively, i.e. if a single file is missing ReplayGain info, then *all* of them will be scanned.

+This feature merely checks for the *existence* of the tags, and does not verify that the tags are complete, and are compatible with your current settings, e.g. target loudness.
+You should use this feature only if you are confident in the integrity of the files in the directory to be scanned.
+It's generally not a good idea to run this on files that you've recently download from the internet, which may have pre-existing ReplayGain information that was tagged by a different scanner.

 #### Logging
 You can use the `-O` option to enable scan logs.
 The program will save a tab-delimited file titled `replaygain.csv` with the scan results for every directory it scans.
 The log files can be viewed in a spreadsheet application such as Microsoft Excel or LibreOffice Calc.